jb361/joel-barrett-cv/README.md

-# joelbarrett-cv
+# My CV
-Built with LaTeX using the AltaCV template.
+Built with LaTeX using the [AltaCV](https://github.com/liantze/AltaCV) template.